lucas56098/voronoi_mesh_project/README.md

 </p>

 ### Degeneracy

 Degeneracies are important to get right for a robust handling of special cases.
 However, handling exact degeneracies does not work with the code.
-For points degenerate to up to 1e-13 the algorithms still run quite stable, but exact degeneracies lead to problems.
+For seedpoints degenerate to up to 1e-13 the algorithms still run quite stable, but exact degeneracies lead to problems.
 Be aware of that.
 Here is an example of an almost uniform grid.
-The points vary by around 1e-13 from the uniform grid.
+The seedpoints vary by around 1e-13 from the uniform grid.
 <p align="left">
   <img src="./figures/readme_figures/almost_uniform_grid.png" alt="almost_uniform" style="width: 50%;">
 </p>

 ## Performance and memory usage
-For performance benchmarking the time, the generation took on my PC (MacBook Pro M1), was plotted as a function of points to generate.
+For performance benchmarking the time, the generation took on my PC (MacBook Pro M1), was plotted as a function of seedpoints to generate.
 If you want to try some benchmarking for yourself feel free to use the `-benchmark` option in the command line interface.
 As one can see the algorithms scale as expected.
 In addition, also an even more naive halfplane intersection scaling with $\mathcal{O}(n^3)$ is shown, which, however, is not included in the final code.
-Also one can see that the sorting of the points according to the modulo sort is the final piece in the puzzle to achieve $\mathcal{O}(n\log{n})$ scaling because otherwise for very large point sets the `find_cell_index()` function scales worse and it takes many steps to reach the cell where the point is in.
+Also one can see that the sorting of the seedpoints according to the modulo sort is the final piece in the puzzle to achieve $\mathcal{O}(n\log{n})$ scaling because otherwise for very large seedpoint sets the `find_cell_index()` function scales worse and it takes many steps to reach the cell where the seedpoint is in.
 Memory-wise some improvements still can be made, but I think it is quite hard to do this without the need to recompute stuff in the program or lose the quick access to the vertices.
 The memory grows approximately linear which is kind of expected.
 In addition to that the maximum RSS memory usage is still higher than the final mesh size because the generation algorithms also take up memory while running.
 <p align="left">
   <img src="./figures/readme_figures/example_benchmark.png" alt="benchmark" style="width: 45%;">
   <img src="./figures/readme_figures/example_memory_benchmark.png" alt="memory_benchmark" style="width: 45%;">